Reeves Watercolor Pencils

 Visual Appeal – 3/5

 Visually these will provide plenty of color and deep hues can be achieved with liberal application.
-Blending is for the most part good so colors that aren’t available in the relatively small color selection can be achieved for the most part.
+Blending is mostly good so colors that aren’t available in the relatively small color selection can be achieved for the most part.
 However, sometimes the color you expect to come out on the page will have a bit different feel than you anticipated so you might have to play with them some.
 In addition, even after exposing the color to water, pencil marks can still sometimes be seen.
 This might be a bit frustrating in areas that you are looking for a consistent color and flow.

 Usability and Durability – 3/5

 The wax cores are relatively hard so they should be ready to tackle many applications and be suitable for those with a heavy hand.
 Sharpening is not overly cumbersome.
 It would be nice to see a better external grip (hexagonal or triangular) especially considering you might have to work some of these in pretty good to get the desired effect.
 Layering is quite good with these as well so be sure to experiment.

 Packaging and Presentation – 3/5

-Since Reeves really is more focused on beginners and hobbyists and their price points agree, the packaging and presentation of these isn’t anything special.
+Since Reeves really is more focused on beginners and hobbyists and their price points agree, the packaging and presentation of these aren’t anything special.
 They come in a standard cardboard box that will only do an ok job of protecting the pencil.
 The pencils themselves are a colorless wood, but at least the respected color accents are at the base as well as an aesthetic blue line directly above.

 Cost – 3.5/5